 WCPF welcomes cosplayers and photographers of all levels, from newcomers to seasoned vets – however we do have an expectation that all participants will have at least some experience with formal cosplay/glamour/etc photoshoots (ie working with and directing a model, taking part in a shoot outside of a quick snap at a convention).

 When applying to WCPF, please keep two things in mind:

 1 – we have a numbers cap.
 Although we do our best to accommodate as many people as we can, please do NOT make travel plans until your participation has been confirmed!
-If you’re traveling from outside NZ please email us, as the number of international participants grows we are working to increase the notice period for those who need to make travel plans (not applicable for the 2022 event – local applicants only due to Covid-19 travel restrictions).
+If you’re traveling from outside NZ please email us, as the number of international participants grows we are working to increase the notice period for those who need to make travel plans.

 2 – we require a portfolio to be submitted as part of your application.
 If you do not yet have enough images from formal photoshoots, we very strongly recommend you reach out to local artists for practice shoots and build up a portfolio before you apply.
 The Cosplay New Zealand group on Facebook is an excellent resource for finding other artists, and there are directories available in the group to quickly look up photographers or cosplayers in your area.